-Effective ROE/RUF allow commanders to apply the tenets of airpower to support national security objectives without constraining capabilities of forces.
+Effective ROE and RUF allow commanders to apply the tenets of airpower to support national security objectives without constraining capabilities of forces.
 To maximize operational effectiveness, ROE should:

-- Be transparent and clearly linked to mission accomplishment. - Be continually briefed to all Airmen by commanders, warfighters, and judge advocates (JAs).

-- Be tailored to the audience and easy to understand, remember, and apply.

-- Be constantly reviewed for modification or amplification.

-- Be simple, clear, brief, and seamless.

-- Avoid excessively qualified language.

-- Avoid mention of strategy or doctrine.

-- Avoid restating the LOAC.
+- Be transparent and clearly linked to mission accomplishment. - Be continually briefed to all Airmen by commanders, warfighters, and judge advocates. - Be tailored to the audience and easy to understand, remember, and apply. - Be constantly reviewed for modification or amplification. - De simple, clear, brief, and seamless. - Avoid excessively qualified language. - Avoid mention of strategy or doctrine. - Avoid restating the law of war.